bmharper/xo/docs/architecture.md

 Threads
 -------

-Nudom splits the world up into two logical thread groups: We call them Render and UI.
+XO splits the world up into two logical thread groups: We call them Render and UI.
 The Render thread is responsible for performing document layout, resolving all the styles, and finally putting pixels onto the screen.
 There can in fact be multiple render threads, but you can think of those as worker threads, that are coordinated